 Jack Dorsey made several announcements in 2019:

-About his negative attitude towards many cryptocurrencies, which are obviously inferior to Bitcoin (the Libra stablecoin, for example).
+- About his negative attitude towards many cryptocurrencies, which are obviously inferior to Bitcoin.

 In 2019, the Twitter co-founder also spent a month travelling around various African countries, meeting with enthusiasts and independent bitcoin developers.
 Ultimately, he uncovered keen interest and decided to initiate educational outreach programmes about the main cryptocurrency.